 Having seen all that, it is safe to say that the past and present of the smartphone industry has brought about massive changes and has made lives more comfortable.
 As we expect to see considerable changes in the future, we also need to find ways to mitigate the wrong sides of the smartphone.

 Sharon is a marketing specialist and blogger from Manchester, UK.
-When she has a minute, she loves to share a few of her thoughts about marketing, writing and blogging via writing college paper reviews.
-Currently, if you want to buy assignment from her, connect with essay writing service – she is working there as a marketer.
+When she has a minute, she loves to share a few of her thoughts about marketing, writing, and blogging via writing college paper reviews.
+Currently, if you want to buy an assignment from her, connect with the essay writing service – she is working there as a marketer.
 You could follow Sharon on Facebook.